Christian McNeill BBA, International Business Communications Minor

 Jaylin Andrews BBA, General Business Marketing Minor

-I am Jaylin Andrews, a junior marketing major from Baltimore, MD.
+I am Jaylin Andrews, a marketing major from Baltimore, MD.
 I came to Loyola as a Finance major with the hopes of becoming a Financial Advisor after college, but I shifted my focus after finding an interest in Marketing after a few classes in Sellinger.
 What makes me excited about the Sellinger School of Business is the emphasis on learning multiple skills, such as accounting and selling concepts, in order to find your real passion.
 Loyola has also allowed me to create many relationships and networks with other business majors who aim to be leaders within their selective fields in the future.
 The motivation among the students in the business school, and the eagerness from the teachers to help students get closer towards their goals is what makes Sellinger a special place.

 Kiara Roeder-Yika BBA, Economics and Marketing

-I’m a Junior from New Canaan, CT.
+I’m from New Canaan, CT.
 Coming to Loyola, I was set on being a business major, but I really didn’t have a fixed idea as to what I really wanted to pursue as a concentration.
 This changed as soon as I began to take some courses that were a part of the Business core that Loyola offers to its business students.
 The knowledge and skills that you gain from these classes is just one part that played into my desire to pursue both Marketing and Business Economics.
 In fact, getting to talk with my professors and mentors about my business aspirations within these fields was truly helpful and encouraging.
 Through these helpful conversations, I learned that I’m interested in using both concentrations to help me get a better understanding as to how certain economic activities can act as catalysts for consumer behaviors in the market.

 Jahcynt John BBA, Economics